inasafe/inasafe/docs/reporting-standards.md

 - Roads affected by flood event
 - Land cover affected by flood event

-**Indonesian example**: we should use the word terdampak and not translate “affected”
+**Indonesian example**: use the word terdampak and not translate “affected”

 - Orang terdampak kejadian banjir
 - Bangunan terdampak kejadian banjir